jenpennen/jennycho/src/content/work/melodyai.md

 ### <i class="fa-solid fa-pen"></i> Refine Develop For Good's design system.

-To support the expansion of Pantheon and PantheonAI, we're developing a unified design system to ensure visual consistency across all internal services.
+To support the expansion of Pantheon and PantheonAI, we're developing a unified design system to ensure visual consistency across all internal services built under Develop For Good.

 ### <i class="fa-solid fa-magnifying-glass-chart"></i> Conduct further user and product research.

-Since January 2024, Develop For Good has collaborated with organizations like Okta For Good, StartX, and SahajAI to explore the potential of AI within our organization These partnerships have alllowed DFG to strengthen their research efforts and ideate on innovative AI solutions.
+Since January 2024, Develop For Good has collaborated with organizations like Okta For Good, StartX, and SahajAI to explore the potential of AI within the organization.
+These partnerships have helped DFG strengthen their research efforts and ideate on innovative AI solutions.
 Moving forward, we plan to expand these collaborations and introduce cutting-edge AI products that will empower project deliverable success for thousands of students at DFG!